-Some options discussed below may be only available in the for-a-fee Professional edition!
+This is a complete reference of this page.
+Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

 The Configuration page is split in many sections - or panes, if you like - each one serving as a group for closely related options.
 Each of those panes displays a title and below it you can find all of the options.
 Hovering your mouse of the label - the left hand part of each row - you will be presented with a quite big tooltip providing short documentation of the setting and its available options.
 This way you won't have to refer to this document constantly when configuring Akeeba Backup.

 Some of the settings also feature a button.
 They can either do some action, like browsing for a folder and testing connection parameters, or it may be labeled.
 This latter case is mostly interesting, as pressing the button will toggle the display of a sub-pane which contains options pertaining to this specific option.